runeksvendsen/blockchain-restful-address-index/README.md

   * Response body: `{ 'tx_id' : "<transaction id>" }` (`Content-Type: application/json`)

 ### Limitations
 An output needs at least a single confirmation before it appears in the returned list (it needs to be in a block).
 However, if a new unconfirmed transaction appears which redeems this output, it will not be included in the list of unspent outputs.
-In other words, you cannot get information about an output until it has at least one confirmation, but the output will disappear from the list of unspent outputs as a soon as a spending transaction appears.
+In other words, you cannot get information about an output until it has at least one confirmation, but the output will disappear immediately from the list of unspent outputs if a spending transaction appears.

 So far, pagination is also unsupported, because I can't get bitcoind to do it: https://github.com/btcdrak/bitcoin/issues/11

 ### Building
 Building the server requires the build tool *stack*, which is available in Ubuntu 16.04 as the `haskell-stack` package.
-For distributions without the `stack` build tool available, install it [using this command](https://docs.haskellstack.org/en/stable/README/#how-to-install), and remove the `haskell-stack` package from the `apt-get install` line.
+For distributions without the `stack` build tool available, install it [using this command](https://docs.haskellstack.org/en/stable/README/#how-to-install), and remove the `haskell-stack` package from the `apt-get install` line below.

-    apt-get update && apt-get install -y autoconf autogen libtool xz-utils git-core haskell-stack git clone https://github.com/runeksvendsen/blockchain-restful-address-index.git
+    sudo apt-get update && sudo apt-get install -y autoconf autogen libtool xz-utils git-core haskell-stack git clone https://github.com/runeksvendsen/blockchain-restful-address-index.git
     cd blockchain-restful-address-index/
     stack setup && stack build